 Common Shipment Types

 Step one in requesting a freight rate quote is knowing the size and weight of your shipment and identifying what type of carrier you need.
-LTL (less than load or less than truckload) and FTL (full truckload) shipments are the most common options.
-Here are the basics of both.
+LTL (less than load or less than truckload) and FTL (full truckload) shipments are the most common options, but PTL or shared truckloads also occur.
+Here are the basics of both common shipment options.

 Typically, an LTL shipment: